TimoCodez/awesome-repos-and-resources/README.md

 - [sql-playground.wizardzines.com/](https://sql-playground.wizardzines.com/): Interactive tool for SQL query experimentation.
 - [sandboxsql.com/](https://www.sandboxsql.com/): Cloud-based SQL database for practice and experimentation.

+## Docker and Kubernetes
+- [Awesome Docker by veggiemonk](https://github.com/veggiemonk/awesome-docker): A curated list of Docker resources and projects.
+Ideal for DevOps engineers and cloud computing professionals.
+- [Awesome K8s Resources by tomhuang12](https://github.com/tomhuang12/awesome-k8s-resources): An extensive collection of Kubernetes resources and tools.
+Great for system administrators and engineers working in container orchestration.

 ## Mathematics Base for Programmers, Data Field and Machine Learning

 ### Mathematics and Statistics Courses (FREE)